nataliababic/swdevel-lab-hfarm/README.md

 ### Function 2 : What is the average number of visitors per area on a specific date?
 This second backend function is used to compute the average number of visitors in a specified date, as well as the maximum and minimum number of visitors from output.
-This function is composed by 3 different functions :
+This function is composed by 3 different functions:

 **traffic_per_area**
-Parameters :
+Parameters:
-Traffic (DataFrame): The input DataFrame containing traffic data.
+`Traffic` (DataFrame): The input DataFrame containing traffic data.
-Target_date (str) : dd-mm chosen by the client
+`Target_date` (str): dd-mm chosen by the client

 Returns:
-Result (DataFrame)  : DataFrame with the total visitors per area expected for the target date.
+`Result` (DataFrame): DataFrame with the total visitors per area expected for the target date.
-Result (str) : it returns "No data available for the given date." in case the date is not available or wrongly written.
+`Result` (str): it returns "No data available for the given date." in case the date is not available or wrongly written.

 **highest_affluence**
-Parameters :
+Parameters:
-Result (DataFrame) :  the total visitors per area Fataframe created in traffic_per_area function
+`Result` (DataFrame) :  the total visitors per area Fataframe created in traffic_per_area function

+Returns:
-	Returns: string with the area with the maximum amount of visitors
+string with the area with the maximum amount of visitors

 **lowest_affluence**
-Parameters :
+Parameters:
-Result (DataFrame) :  the total visitors per area Fataframe created in traffic_per_area function
+`Result` (DataFrame) :  the total visitors per area Fataframe created in traffic_per_area function

+Returns:
-	Returns: string with the area with the minimum amount of visitors
+string with the area with the minimum amount of visitors

 #### Example Usage:
 ```python
 # Import necessary libraries and modules
 from your_module import traffic_per_area, highest_affluence, lowest_affluence